killoram/QuOOS/README.md

   propertyName: "value"
   otherProperty: "other value"
 });

+//Set test equal to true or false depending on whether or not an object where "propertyName" euqals "value" exists var test = memory.exists("propertyName", "value");

+//If the object exists then log that to the console if(test===true) {
+  console.log("Object exists");
+}

 //Change the object who's property "propertyName" equals "value" by setting its property "otherProperty" to "Other Value" memory.edit("propertyName", "value", "otherProperty", "Other Value");